alexpermiakov/simple-react-notifications/README.md

 # Simple-React-Notifier

-A tiny library (only 1kb gzip) that allows you to add notifications to your app.
+Tiny library (only 1kb gzip) that allows you to add notifications to your app.
 We don't want to blow up our bundle size because of notifications, right?

 Despite the small size, it supports: